 There is one significant element here once it comes to technology strategy.

-In the pre 2007 diagram we saw that even though consumers were accessing e-commerce properties over the Internet, the full control stayed inside the the business technology domain.
-Nothing had to be shared.
+In the pre 2007 diagram we saw that even though consumers were accessing e-commerce properties over the Internet, the full control over technology and application business logic stayed within the business domain and ownership.

 What about APIs?

-With all this context I think we are ready to talk about what API or Application Programming Interface actually means.
+With all this context we are ready to talk about what API or Application Programming Interface actually means.

 In this context its the way to clearly define the standards of how the data is exposed.

 From within controlled business domain to the public domain.
-This data is being shared with the large numbers of smart devices who are out of business control boundries.
+This data is being shared with the large numbers of smart devices who are out of business control boundaries.

 Why API first?

-We recognise that smart devices are the way customers will be mostly interacting with digital businesses in the future.
+We recognise that smart devices and small screens are the way customers will be mostly interacting with digital businesses in the future.
 Even if the shape or form of these devices will change.

-There is no turning back and the challenges I have mentioned in the above section will become the norm for technology which has to support the business.
+There is no turning back on this paradigm and the challenges I have mentioned in the above section will become the norm for companies who’s business depends on the technology.